euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

     abstract fun signatureBoxTheme(): ENSignatureBoxTheme
     abstract fun dialogsTheme(): ENDialogsTheme
-    abstract fun digitalSignageTheme(): ENDigitalSignageTheme }
+    abstract fun digitalSignageTheme(): ENDigitalSignageTheme
+	abstract fun presenterTheme(): ENPresenterTheme
+}
 ```

-In `ENSignatureBox` we have explained how to customized it theme.
+In the specific sub modules (libraries) we explained how to customize these themes:

-Idem with `ENDigitalSignageTheme`.
+  - `ENSignatureBox`
+  - `ENDigitalSignage`
+  - `ENPresenterTheme

 Instead `ENDialogsTheme` if you want customize follow these examples: